OpenBricks/openbricks/DOCS/README_en.txt

 First part is done, you can now boot the client computer (the one starting GeeXboX), and will see it loading until the logo appears.
-After a while it'll freeze because your NFS server is not set yet.
+After a while it'll freeze because stage 2 loading (NFS or SMB) isn't configured yet.

+Using SMB mode:
+Share the directory c:\tftpd32\GEEXBOX as geexbox (read-only will do).
+Use a linux-aware editor to open C:\tftp32\geexbox\geexbox-pxe\GEEXBOX\boot\pxelinux.cfg\default On each boot menu entry:
+  -change boot=nfs into boot=smb
+  -remove nfsroot=....  entry
+  -add following options
+       smbroot=//192.168.0.1/geexbox
+       smbuser=username
+       smbpass=password

+Using NFS mode:
 Install "Allegro NFS server" and fill in the boxes following these settings :

 Exports tab :